nest/nest-simulator/doc/userdoc/guides/spatial/overview_spatial.rst

 between the source-target pair at *indx*.

-Calling ``.distance`` on a SynapseCollection where either the source or target, or both, are not spatially distributed also works, you will receive `nan` whenever one of the nodes is non-spatial.
+Calling ``.distance`` on a SynapseCollection where either the source or target, or both, are not spatially distributed also works, and you will receive `nan` whenever one of the nodes is non-spatial.